apollographql/apollo-server/docs/source/integrations/building-integrations.md

 requests and responses between a web framework's native format to the format used by `ApolloServer`.
 This article conceptually covers how to build an integration, using the [Express integration](https://github.com/apollographql/apollo-server/blob/version-4/packages/server/src/express4/index.ts) (i.e.,`expressMiddleware`) as an example.

 <!-- (AS4) TODO replace link once on main -->
-> For more examples, see these Apollo Server 4 [integrations demos for both Fastify and Lambda](https://github.com/apollographql/server-v4-integration-demos/tree/main/packages).
+> For more examples, see these Apollo Server 4 [integrations demos for Fastify and Lambda](https://github.com/apollographql/server-v4-integration-demos/tree/main/packages).

 ### Main function signature